dotnetprojects/WpfExtendedToolkit/README.md

 Info
 ----
-The "Master" Branch will always be synced to the official Codeplex Version.
+The "Master" Branch will always be synced to the official Github Version.

 In the "Extended" Branch will be a version with Patches